-It should be noted that the Dental Board has not previously tracked pending applications due to the absence of an application backlog.
+It should be noted that the Board has not previously tracked pending applications due to the absence of an application backlog.
 By the time the DDS license application is submitted, all dental licensing requirements have already been met.
 The only process remaining is the issuance of the actual license and documenting the place of business.
 Similarly, for RDA applicants, as soon as requirements are met and the successful examination scores have been submitted, the license is automatically issued.

 For these reasons, cycle times were not measured due to consistently low application review timeframes.
-With the Board's participation in Release 2 of BreEZe, the Licensing program has begun tracking this data in anticipation of efficiency comparisons with the new online system.
+With the Board's participation in the second phase (Release 2) of the Department's new computer system (BreEZe), the Licensing program has begun tracking this data in anticipation of efficiency comparisons with the new online system.
+Release 2 is expected to be implemented as early as Spring 2015.